KaihuiLiang/disease_stigma/README.md

 * `data_prep/build_lexicon_stigma.py`: Build stigma-related lexicons used across training, validation, and analysis steps.

 ### Training
-* `training/TrainingPhraser_CleanedUp.py`: Train a phraser on text data from a given time window (one phraser per window).
+* `training/TrainingPhraser_CleanedUp.py`: Train phrasers on text data for configurable time windows.
+Supports two modes:
+  - Single window: Specify `--start-year` and `--year-interval` to train one phraser for that interval.
+  - Batch mode: Add `--end-year` to automatically train phrasers for all intervals from `start-year` to `end-year` (inclusive), each of length `year-interval`.
 * `training/TrainingW2V_Booted_CleanedUp.py`: Train bootstrapped Word2Vec models using the phrasers trained for each time window.

 ### Validation